Answers to common questions about changes to the way all landlords in Wales rent their properties.

 No. The new law has been designed to encourage landlords to use appropriate grounds for seeking possession when a tenant (or ‘contract-holder’ as they are known under the new law) breaches the terms of their contract, rather than relying on a ‘no-fault’ notice.
 This will make for a fairer system which allows the contract-holder to challenge a possession claim if they feel it is being made unfairly.

 How can I evict a tenant who is not paying rent?

 If a contract-holder stops paying rent, the landlord is able to serve a possession notice on the basis that they have breached their contract (which has a one-month notice period).
-Or, if they are in serious rent arrears (two months or more non-payment) a landlord may serve a notice on that ground, which has a 14 day notice period.
+Or, if they are in serious rent arrears (arrears of two months or more) a landlord may serve a notice on that ground, which has a 14-day notice period.